shift7-ch/katta-docs/docs/self-hosting-guide/minio.md

 # MinIO

-This page prepares the MinIO side of _STS Storage Access Mode_: the two MinIO policies Katta needs, and the OIDC providers that trust Keycloak.
+Prepare the MinIO configuration of _STS Storage Access Mode_: the two MinIO policies Katta needs, and the OIDC providers that trust Keycloak.
 Do this before you upload an STS storage profile, because the profile references the resulting role ARNs.

 :::info